 - 22@Barcelona: a space designed to attract startups and skilled innovators to develop new technologies leveraging the data produced by the city’s extensive IoT infrastructure.
 This has led to several successful pilot projects, including successful product launches related to mobility and parking.

 - Cisco Barcelona Co-Innovation Center: Cisco is a major technology partner behind much of Barcelona’s infrastructure.
-Their innovation center collaborates closely with local Cisco customers, governments, startups, academia, accelerators and developers to develop new business models, innovative ideas, and technological solutions.
+Their innovation center collaborates closely with local Cisco customers, governments, startups, academia, accelerators, and developers to develop new business models, innovative ideas, and technological solutions.

-- Decidim.Barcelona: a participatory democracy platform which allows Barcelona’s citizens to see and discuss proposals put forward by the city government, and submit their own.
+- Decidim.Barcelona: a participatory democracy platform that allows Barcelona’s citizens to see and discuss proposals put forward by the city government, and submit their own.
 Decidim is used to create Barcelona’s government agenda, with over 70% of proposals coming directly from over 40,000 participating citizens.

 Barcelona’s Smart City Solutions